subarna-sutradhar/Breast-Cancer-Prediction-Using-EfficientNetB0/README.md

 # Major_Project Improved
 College Major Project on Breast Cancer Detection using EfficientNetB0

-Primary goal of project is to classify mammography images as cancerous or non-cancerous.
+This project aims to classify mammography images into cancerous or non-cancerous using an improved model based on **EfficientNetB0** architecture, offering better performance and accuracy than previous models such as ResNet101.

 Dataset:
 https://www.kaggle.com/datasets/hayder17/breast-cancer-detection/data